MaastrichtU-IDS/d2s-docs/docs/d2s-new-dataset.md

 ### Execute the mappings

-To perform the transformation, the SPARQL mapping queries will be executed using the [d2s-sparql-operations](https://github.com/MaastrichtU-IDS/d2s-sparql-operations) module.
+To perform the transformation, the SPARQL mapping queries is executed using the [d2s-sparql-operations](https://github.com/MaastrichtU-IDS/d2s-sparql-operations) module.

 This tool uses the [rdf4j](https://rdf4j.eclipse.org/) framework to execute multiple SPARQL queries files, marked by the `.rq` extension, from a same repository on a SPARQL endpoint.